bacontime/xkcd2712/README.md

 I don't do anything clever with redefining the tile server or anything.
 I just load up all the images as imageOverlay objects.
-This is really not the optimal way to do things.

-All images referenced are [CC BY NC 2.5](https://creativecommons.org/licenses/by-nc/2.5/) by Randall Munroe.
+All images are [CC BY NC 2.5](https://creativecommons.org/licenses/by-nc/2.5/) by Randall Munroe.